-Follow these instructions to install the NSX agent on your Windows workload VM.
+Follow these instructions to install NSX Tools on your Windows workload VM.

-See Supported Operating Systems for a list of Microsoft Windows versions currently supported.
+See Supported Operating Systems for Workload VMs for a list of Microsoft Windows versions currently supported.

 - Log in to CSM and go to your public cloud: